tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 The Common CA Database {{CCADB}} is operated by Mozilla on behalf of a number of Root Program operators including Mozilla, Microsoft, Google, Apple and Cisco.
 The CCADB contains a listing of all the root certificates trusted by the various root programs, as well as their associated intermediate certificates and new certificates from applicants to one or more root programs who are not yet trusted.

 At the time of writing, the CCADB contains around 150 root program certificates and 1500 intermediate certificates which are trusted for TLS Server Authentication, occupying 2.6 MB of disk space.
 As this listing changes rarely and new inclusions typically join the CCADB listing year or more before they can be deployed on the web, the listing used in this draft will be the relevant certificates included in the CCADB at `CCADB_SNAPSHOT_TIME`.
-Further versions of this draft may provide for a listing on a new cutoff date or according to a different criteria for inclusion.
+Further versions of this draft may provide for a listing using a newer snapshot date or according to a different criteria for inclusion.

 **DISCUSS:** Is minting a new draft every year or two acceptable?
 If not, this draft could be redesigned as its own extension and negotiate the available dictionaries which could then change dynamically.
 A sketch of that approach is discussed in {{churn}}.